AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Method

-Following the design of IDBH \cite{li_data_2023} and TrivialAugment \cite{muller_trivialaugment_2021}, DA is implemented using four types of transformations: flip, crop, color/shape and dropout applied in order.
-We implement flip using HorizontalFlip, crop using Cropshift \cite{li_data_2023}, dropout using Erasing\footnote{Different from the original version applied at half chance, here erasing is always applied but the location and aspect ratio are randomly sampled from the given range.} \cite{zhong_random_2020}, and color/shape using a set of operations including Color, Sharpness, Brightness, Contrast, Autocontrast, Equalize, Shear (X and Y), Rotate, Translate (X and Y), Solarize and Posterize.
+Following the design of IDBH \citep{li_data_2023} and TrivialAugment \citep{muller2021trivialaugment}, DA is implemented using four types of transformations: flip, crop, color/shape and dropout applied in order.
+We implement flip using HorizontalFlip, crop using Cropshift \citep{li_data_2023}, dropout using Erasing\footnote{Different from the original version applied at half chance, here erasing is always applied but the location and aspect ratio are randomly sampled from the given range.} \citep{zhong_random_2020}, and color/shape using a set of operations including Color, Sharpness, Brightness, Contrast, Autocontrast, Equalize, Shear (X and Y), Rotate, Translate (X and Y), Solarize and Posterize.
 A dummy operation, Identity, is included in each augmentation group to allow data to pass through unchanged.
 More details including the complete augmentation space are described in \cref{app: augmentation space}.

 To customize the DA applied to each data instance individually, a policy model parameterized by $\bm{\theta}_{plc}$, is used to produce a DA policy conditioned on the input data (see \cref{fig: policy network samples augmentation}).
 The policy model employs a DNN backbone to extract features from the data, and multiple, parallel, linear prediction heads on the top of the extracted features to predict the policy.
-The policy model used in this work has four heads corresponding to the four types of DA described above\footnote{When training on SVHN only three heads were used, as HorizontalFlip is not appropriate for this dataset.}.
+The policy model used in this work has four heads corresponding to the four types of DA described above.
 The output of a head is converted into a multinomial distribution where each logit represents a pre-defined sub-policy, i.e., an augmentation operation associated with a strength/magnitude (e.g. ShearX, 0.1).
 Different magnitudes of the same operation are represented by different logits, so that each has its own chance of being sampled.
 A particular sequence of sub-policies to apply to the input image are selected based on the probabilities encoded in the four heads of the policy network.